multani/gcp-changelog/content/apigee-hybrid/index.md

 | **N/A** | **Security fixes for `apigee-udca`.**  This addresses the following vulnerabilities:  * [CVE-2025-61725](https://nvd.nist.gov/vuln/detail/CVE-2025-61725) * [CVE-2025-61723](https://nvd.nist.gov/vuln/detail/CVE-2025-61723) * [CVE-2025-58188](https://nvd.nist.gov/vuln/detail/CVE-2025-58188) * [CVE-2025-58187](https://nvd.nist.gov/vuln/detail/CVE-2025-58187) * [CVE-2025-47913](https://nvd.nist.gov/vuln/detail/CVE-2025-47913) |
 | **N/A** | **Security fixes for `apigee-watcher`.**  This addresses the following vulnerabilities:  * [CVE-2025-61723](https://nvd.nist.gov/vuln/detail/CVE-2025-61723) * [CVE-2025-58188](https://nvd.nist.gov/vuln/detail/CVE-2025-58188) * [CVE-2025-58187](https://nvd.nist.gov/vuln/detail/CVE-2025-58187) |

+### Feature

+**Seccomp Profiles**

+Apigee Hybrid now offers the capability to apply Seccomp Profiles to your runtime components, significantly enhancing the security posture of your deployment.

+This feature allows Apigee administrators and security teams to restrict the system calls (syscalls) a containerized process can make to the host's kernel.
+By limiting a container to only the necessary syscalls, you can:

+* Enhance Security: Mitigate the risk of container breakouts and privilege escalation.
+* Enforce Least Privilege: Ensure components only have access to the exact system calls required for their operation.
+* Meet Compliance: Provide a critical control for meeting stringent security compliance requirements.

+Seccomp profiles are not enabled by default.
+To enable the feature, see [Configure Seccomp profiles for pod security](https://docs.cloud.google.com/apigee/docs/hybrid/v1.16/configure-seccomp-profiles).

 ### Security

 #### Fixed since last minor release